-Students who elect the non-thesis option in World history will complete:
+Students who elect the non-thesis option will complete:

-- 1. At least 15 credit hours in World history. - 2.
-At least 15 additional hours in United States history. - A maximum of six credits in History or related field; a foreign language may be recommended.
+- 30 credit hours of history - 2.
+A maximum of six additional credits in history or an approved related field.

 MA degree candidates who select the non-thesis option must pass an oral and a written examination.
 MA degree candidates who elect to write a thesis must pass an oral defense of their thesis.
-There is no general foreign language requirement for the
+There is no general foreign language requirement for the master's degree in history.

-Master of Arts in History Graduate Program Head Ana Luisa Martinez-Caruam, Ph.D.
-Assistant Professor Texasa Tech University Research: U.S. History with an emphasis on Mesisten-American/Chikano History and Texas History master's degree in history.
 However, when mastery of a language is requisite to purposeful study, the demonstration of language skills may be required.
 For example, candidates writing a thesis on a topic in Latin American history must demonstrate the ability to comprehend written Spanish with reasonable accuracy.